jacksalici/jacksalici.com/content/projects/leaping-llama.md

-During the last month, one of my University mates and I have developed our first video game.
+During the last month, one of my University mates and I have developed our first video game, __Leaping Llama__.
 It's a simple 2d game for Android written in Java.
 The source code can be found on our [Github page](https://github.com/overloadedllama/leapingllama).
 The alpha version can be also downloaded from the [Google Play Store](https://play.google.com/store/apps/details?id=com.overloadedllama.leapingllama).